GONE RUSTIC TASMANIA

 Notes:

-I use soil paints on work that won't be washed.
+I use earth paints on work that won't be washed.
 However soy is a protein which helps bind the natural colour to the fabric, so if you need to wash your fabric, do it gently by hand in cold water.
 Do not soak.

 (c) Rita Summers